ecmwf-ifs/loki/README.md

-* **RAPS integration** - A special set of tools is provided that can bulk-transform large numbers of source files while honoring dependencies due to Fortran module imports (`scripts/scheduler`).
-This has been integrated with RAPS, which requires an additional step to inject a modified "root" source file into an IFS build from which a modified dependency tree (for example in SCA format) is invoked.
+* **RAPS integration** - A special set of tools is provided that can bulk-transform large numbers of source files while honoring dependencies due to Fortran module imports via the `Scheduler`.
+This proof-of-concept demonstrator has been integrated with RAPS-17, which requires an additional step to inject a modified "root" source file into an IFS build from which a modified dependency tree (for example in SCA format) is invoked.

 * **C transpilation** - A dedicated Fortran-to-C transpilation pipeline that converts Fortran source code into (column major,